mc0re/piff-library/README.md

 There is one box I didn't decifer yet - `avcC`.
 The data hardcoded in it is the data I extracted from a sample file.

-The audio and video duration are not separated, a single duration is used for both "audio", "video", and "total" (which is the longest of the other two).

 The library does produce the correct header for a certain manifest, but not for my own.
 Probably due to the AVC configuration box.
 Have to keep looking.